wefa-labs/openar/README.md

-# Autonomous World Hackathon -- DVR
+# Autonomous World Hackathon - Dragons and Rollies

-Repo for Dragonflies and Rollie Pollies Augmented Reality Game.
+Repo for Dragons and Rollies Augmented Reality Game.

 ## Project Description

-Dragons Vs Rollies the 1st multiplatform game of many that can be played both in 2D and Augmented Reality.
+Dragons and Rollies the 1st multiplatform game of many that can be played both in 2D and Augmented Reality.
 Dragon vs Rollies is Tic Tac Toe where the X is the dragonfly and O Rolly Polly.
 Users pick a team (Water Earth Fire Air) and are able to create, join, or spectate multilpe games with friends.
 Winners are able to claim collectibles and earn prestige for their team with a daily leaderboard for teams.

 ## Features